SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ## Role-based Sharing Setting

-SharePoint Embedded offers a role-based sharing model that allows developers to configure file-sharing permissions based on Container permission roles,  offering a choice between restrictive and open sharing model (default).
+SharePoint Embedded offers a role-based sharing model that allows developers to configure file-sharing permissions based on Container permission roles,  offering a choice between restrictive and open sharing model.
+By default, the sharing setting is configured to the open model, permitting unrestricted content sharing by all users.
 This sharing setting is part of [container type configuration](containertypes.md#configuring-container-types).
 This configuration can only be set by application owner's developers.
 To learn more about container permission roles, please refer to [Authentication and Authorization with SharePoint Embedded](auth.md#container-permissions).

 ### Restrictive Sharing Model